Abortion rights advocates rally at Kansas Statehouse as critical vote nears - NewsBreak

 Garcia, 19, said the constitutional amendment that’s on the ballot is one of the reasons she’s registered to vote in this year’s election.

 Kansas will be the first state to vote on abortion rights after the fall of Roe v.
-Wade.
+Wade.11 races to watch in Tuesday’s primaries

 A vote in favor of the amendment does not ban abortion, but if the amendment passes, state lawmakers will be able to pass new regulations on abortion in the state.